 NGC reports 2,150 examples in MS65; 1,492 examples in MS66; and 131 in MS67.
 A single example earned NGC’s top population grade of MS68.
 PCGS has seen many more examples, but its grades bear out the same opinion.
 PCGS reports 1,573 examples in MS64; 6,351 in MS65; 5,797 in MS66; and 602 examples in MS67.
 To date, PCGS has certified four examples in MS68.

 Having personally seen three of the four, we can report that the PCGS 68s are not of the same quality as 67s for the 1972-1974 issues.
 It is our belief that none of these pieces would CAC.
-Furthermore, some MS67+ certified by PCGS could, in our opinion, upgrade to MS68 and be on par, if not superior that three of the four coins in PCGS MS68 holders.
+Furthermore, some MS67+ certified by PCGS could, in our opinion, upgrade to MS68 and be on par with, if not be superior to, three of the four coins in PCGS MS68 holders.

 1971-S Eisenhower Dollar Varieties – The FS-401 “Peg Leg”